NOTE: This post is repeated from 2011 and 2012 but the spreadsheets have been updated for 2013. Enjoy!

 It’s the start of the new year and, of course, that means the updated writing progress spreadsheet.
 For those of you who are new to using it, find the description and instructions below.
-For those of you who are spreadsheet veterans, skip right to the bottom and download the new files for this year!
+For those of you who are spreadsheet veterans, skip right to the bottom to find out how to get your copy for this year!

 Along the bottom are your worksheets.
 There is one for the titles, one for each month of the year and a yearly totals sheet.
 Choose the month you’d like to go to and you’ll find a worksheet that looks like the one below.
 On the left, it’s laid out like a calendar, on the right, by day and at the bottom, a graph of your progress.